‘Vikings’ Season 5 Spoilers: The End Of Lagertha? Harald Takes Over, Floki Flees

 — Vikings on HISTORY (@HistoryVikings) February 21, 2017

-Warning: this article contains spoilers.
+Warning: This article contains spoilers.
 Please do not read this article if you do not wish to read Vikings Season 5 spoilers.

-First, according to the latest Vikings Season 5 spoilers from Christian Post, one of the first things we’re going to see is Harald Finehair taking over Kattegat, meaning that he’ll be stripping the crown from Lagertha.
+First, according to the latest Vikings Season 5 spoilers from the Christian Post, one of the first things viewers are going to see is Harald Finehair taking over Kattegat, meaning that he’ll be stripping the crown from Lagertha.
 In history, Harald Finehair was the king that would ultimately unite all of Scandinavia, so it was sort of self-evident that he would be taking over from Lagertha at some point.

 “For fans who have seen the preview, the crown on Harald’s head is not a good sign for Lagertha (Katheryn Winnick).
 It can be recalled that in the previous season, Harald was longing to be a Lothbrok and wanted to rule Norway.
 In the upcoming season, it is expected that he and Lagertha will be going against each other and the latter will have a slim chance of being the victor.”